It’s official: the U.S. and China are formally locked in a high-profile trade war.

 Will a trade war lead to higher consumer costs?

 Most economists and other experts say it is very likely that a full-blown trade war between the U.S. and China will lead to higher prices for consumers.
+So, in case that you are used to trading here are the best swing trading indicators for you to succeed in the trading business.

 For the Chinese items that the U.S. is now taxing, American companies will initially pay the tariffs when they import the goods.